Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To keep and care for something
     - To treasure gold
-    - I will always treasure the memory of the nights we spend together.
+    - I will always treasure the memory of the nights we spent together.

 ## Unwind